MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization-reference.md

 > Starting with Windows 10, version 2006 (and in Windows 11), the Bypass option of Download Mode is no longer used.

 >[!NOTE]
->Group mode is a best-effort optimization and should not be relied on for an authentication of identity of devices participating in the group.
+>When you use AAD tenant, AD Site, or AD Domain as source of group IDs, that the association of devices participating in the group should not be relied on for an authentication of identity of those devices.

 ### Group ID